At the high level installing electric car charging at home is a simple project

 Each circuit breaker has a capacity rated in Amps.
 There should be numbers on each circuit breaker for the amperage rating.
 The circuit breaker rating tells you how many amps can be used on a given circuit.

-That was before I took some electrical training and learned about the 80% rule.
-I thought the rating on the components meant that's what the circuit could handle.
-And, yes, for short term bursts of power, that is what the circuit is rated to handle.
+It's easy to assume that "20 amp circuit means 20 amp charge rate".
+That rating is for peak momentary electrical loads, such as a washing machine running for 30 minutes.
+For short term bursts of power, that is what the circuit is rated to handle.
 But for a long-term use of that electrical circuit, like electric car charging, the rules are to take it easy and only use 80% of the maximum rated capacity of the circuit.

 Think of it this way - it's likely that every rule in the electrical code is derived from having diagnosed the root cause of an electrical fire.
 In other words there is probably a sound technical reason behind every rule, and those of us who haven't studied power electronics well enough should just thank those who have for codifying their wisdom in a set of rules for us to follow.